Workshops and Regional Roundtables

 View the organisations we approached for each workshop.

-Nine workshops have been organised across the state and the participants of those workshops have been selected to form ‘clusters of interest’ around particular sectors and industries.
+Nine workshops were run across the state and the participants of those workshops have been selected to form ‘clusters of interest’ around particular sectors and industries.
+You can view the outputs and the participants who attended each workshop by selecting a summary document (PDF) located below, under the sub-heading, Workshop Outputs.

 The participants were informed that the key purpose of the workshop was to:

-- identify potential recovery opportunities that could be implemented and delivered within the next 5 years by governments, businesses and the community - noting that recovery is in all of our hands, not just a responsibility of governments
+- identify potential recovery opportunities that could be implemented and delivered within the next 5 years by governments, businesses and the community - noting that recovery is in all of our hands, not just a responsibility of governments; and

-- the five key themes being explored throughout this consultation process are:
+- consider the five key themes being explored throughout this consultation process, specifically:

 - community/social connectedness.

 Two scenarios were used as a tool to facilitate some creative thinking around the potential consequences, constraints, and opportunities associated with the scenarios.
-This methodology has been designed by the University of Tasmania, and used by the Western Australia Government and by Emergency Management Australia for COVID-19 recovery.
+This methodology, referred to as ‘Stretch Thinking’, has been designed by the University of Tasmania, and used by the Western Australia Government and by Emergency Management Australia for COVID-19 recovery.

 The workshops were held over a three hour period.
 Participants were provided with information pack and access to an introductory webinar prior to the workshop to enable a rapid creative thinking process to be undertaken.